 The natural landforms of a region; also, an image that has natural scenery as its primary focus.

-In 1884, only a year before Cézanne made The Bather, inventor George Eastman developed a method for photographing on film, rather than plates.
-The technique, which eliminated the need to carry toxic chemicals and cumbersome glass plates, helped make photography available to the masses.
-Within a few years, it became common practice for painters, including Cézanne, and later Picasso, to include photography as part of their painting process.
+In 1884, a year before Paul Cézanne painted The Bather, inventor George Eastman developed a method for photographing on film, rather than on glass plates.
+The technique eliminated the need to carry toxic chemicals and the cumbersome glass plates, and soon made photography available to everyone.
+Within a few years, it became common for painters, including Cézanne and later Pablo Picasso, to work from photographs or otherwise include photography as part of their painting process.